Serj190336/webpack-react-starter-kit/README.md

 Lightweigth kit with musthave features for frontend development.

-Alternative [version](https://github.com/Serj190336/webpack-react-eslint-kit "webpack-react-eslint-kit") with ESLint support for React and ES+
+Alternative [version](https://github.com/Serj190336/webpack-react-eslint-kit "webpack-react-eslint-kit") with ESLint support for React and ES6+

 ### Installation